camelCaseDave/crm-vsts-tasks/README.md

 - Compile code in release mode.
 - Create an empty release task.
 See [Microsoft HowTo](https://docs.microsoft.com/en-us/vsts/extend/develop/add-build-task).

 How you execute the VstsExtensions.dll is your choice.
-This example uses PowerShell to deploy the export to file task:
+This example uses PowerShell to deploy the task  _"Export to file"_:

 - In your tasks folder, add `ExportToFile.ps1`: